CEL-240/IW/> day 1 notes.md

 * Tactical

 #### Information Environment Defined
+* the aggregate of social culteral and psychological technical and physical factors that affect how humans and systems drive meaning from info
 * Informational aspects (How groups communicate with eachother)
 * Physical aspects (Material Characteristics)
 * Human aspects (Interactions)